sf-wdi-19-20/modules/w3_d4_2_js_integration_testing/README.md

-# Integration Testing with Javascript
+# API Testing with Javascript

 | Objectives |
 | :--- |